acm-utec/soi/README.md

 ## Guidelines

-1. This activity add *5 + i* participation points (PP) to every member of SIGAI, these points are valid in the context of our soon-to-be-released gamified impementation of SIGAI Membership at ACM-UTEC codenamed **CPI**.
+1. This activity add *5 + i* participation points (PP) to every member of SIGAI, these points are valid in the context of our gamified impementation of SIGAI Membership at ACM-UTEC kown as "**Real Involvement Environment** (*RIE*)".
-2. i values are:
+2. *i* values are:
    - 0 for Beginner Level Projects
    - 1 for Intermediate Level Projects
    - 2 for Advanced Level Projects